-Fairfax, Va.
-Schools To Give Students One Day Off Per Year For 'Civic Engagement'
+Virginia School District To Give Students One Day Off Per Year For 'Civic Engagement'

-One of the largest school districts in the country is trying something new: Starting next month, students in Fairfax County, Va can take one day off per school year to engage in political activism.
+One of the largest school districts in the country is trying something new: Starting next month, students in Fairfax County, Va., can take one day off per school year to engage in political activism.

 The plan has its roots in the 2018 shooting at a Parkland, Fla. high school that left 17 dead.
 In its aftermath came a rise in student activism unlike anything the Fairfax school district had ever seen, Fairfax School Board member Ryan McElveen tells NPR.